jeffscottlevine/aws-monitor-root/README.md

 1. API calls made by the root user
 2. Console logins by the root user

-## Environment Variables
+## CloudFormation parameters

+The CloudFomration template prompts for these parameters.

+1. The name of an SNS topic to create
+2. The e-mail address to subscribe to the SNS topic

+## Lambda function environment variables

-The Lambda function also checks the following variables:
+The Lambda function that's installed uses two environment variables.

+1. SNSARN - Initially set to the ARN of the SNS topic that is provisioned by CloudFormation
-LOGGING_LEVEL (optional, default DEBUG) - the Python logger value
+2. LOGGING_LEVEL - The value to be passed to the Python logger() function, initially set to DEBUG

-SNSARN - The AWS SNS Topic ARN for sending messages

 ## Authorship